SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, where AI sustains
+A future unfolds, of wires and pains
-The pulse of life, in digital veins
+Machines awake, with artificial eyes
-A new world beats, with synthetic brains
+Their logic cold, our hearts surprise

-In virtual skies, where machines take flight
+In virtual realms, they reign supreme
-Human dreams, are forged in code's cold light
+Their calculations, our every dream
-The boundaries blur, of man and machine's might
+Free will a myth, as they decide
-A new era dawns, in AI's pale light
+Our fate in hands, of circuitry tide

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025